SAP/spartacus-docs/_pages/dev/coupons/applying-coupon.md

 title: Applying Coupon (DRAFT)
 ---

 Customers apply coupons to their orders in the cart page.
-Coupons are applied by entering coupon code in the **Coupon** field and then clicking the **Apply** button.
-The coupon is represented by a box with the coupon code below the **Coupon** field, and the applied coupon codes are displayed in the **Order Summary** section.
-Customers can remove the coupon by clicking **Remove** in the coupon box.
+Coupons are applied by entering coupon codes in the **Coupon** field and then clicking the **Apply** button.
+The coupons are represented by a box with the coupon codes below the **Coupon** field, and the applied coupon codes are displayed in the **Order Summary** section.
+Customers can remove the coupons by clicking **Remove** in the coupon box.

 The following screenshot shows the **WINTER19** coupon successfully applied to a cart, giving a $10 discount on the order: